+2> allowedServingCells1, if configured, includes the Cell information associated to the UL grant.
+Apply to logical channels associated with a DRB configured with PDCP duplication within same cell group for which PDCP duplication is deactivated.

 NOTE: The Subcarrier Spacing index, PUSCH transmission duration and Cell information are included in Uplink transmission information received from lower layers for the corresponding scheduled uplink transmission.